Religious Education at Hunsley Primary

 Hunsley Primary, as a Free School, is non-denominational.
 We recognise and celebrate that our children have a range of beliefs, cultural backgrounds and faiths, and we make this a key aspect of our learning, enabling all children to understand diversity and tolerance of others’ views and ways of life.

 As a Free School, Hunsley Primary is also able to set its own curriculum; however, for Religious Education, we follow the locally agreed syllabus, which offers a broad and balanced approach to teaching and learning about other cultures, religions, beliefs and ideas.
-This curriculum has been devised and revised in 2016 by the Humber Standing Advisory Council for Religious Education.

 Parents can request that their child is removed from any event, activity or discussion at any point, should they wish for their child not to be included in accordance with our policy.